 My sister and I started up a web development business while we were living together in The Menagerie as a lot of people on Christmas Island needed websites at the time and managed to remember that I used to do them a long time ago (and then ragequit because IE is a disgusting thing to code for).
 This category was notes for me as I would often forget how to do things that were important enough that I would have to do them again but infrequent enough that I wouldn't remember straight off the bat how to do them.
 The notes tended to be written partially in note form and partially in tutorial form in case that was helpful to anyone else that stumbled over the relevant blog entries looking for the same answers.

-We've since closed down as I wanted to concentrate more on this, and I still maintain this blog so there will be bits and pieces that appear here though not as regularly as when I was doing more of it.
+We've since closed down as I needed more time to do homeschooling stuff with kids at high school age, and also wanted more time to work on AER.
+I still maintain this blog so there will be bits and pieces that appear here though not as regularly as when I was doing more of it.